Take a day trip to Cold Spring Harbor.

-One afternoon, Mike and I spent a few hours on the way back to the city from Connecticut, mostly because I was curious, and also because I had read that it’s a lovely place.
+One afternoon, I spent a few hours on the way back to the city from Connecticut, mostly because I was curious, and also because I had read that it’s a lovely place.
 Cold Spring Harbor also happens to be the title of Billy’ Joel’s first solo album, released in 1971, and I wanted to understand the significance of this town.
 Huntington dedicated Cold Spring Harbor State Park to Joel in 1991, so even though his first record wasn’t the biggest hit, he remains connected to the area, which boasts a plaque in his name.

 Cold Spring Harbor has a small-town-America feeling, and offers spectacular water views, lovely Victorian architecture, and a pleasant escape from the chaos of Manhattan when you’re in need of a quick recharge without the commitment of a weekend getaway.

 And if you’re new to the New York City area and have yet to explore Long Island, I promise you, an excursion to Cold Spring Harbor might be your first time, but it won’t be your last.